Azure/azure-iot-sdks/c/doc/run_sample_on_intel_edison.md

 The following describes how to build and run the **simplesample_amqp** application on an Intel Edison.

-## Prerequisites
+## Before you begin

-  - Setup your IoT Hub (follow the link in previous section)
-  - Configure your device in IoT Hub. <br/>See the section "Configure IoT Hub connection" in the document [How to use Device Explorer][device-explorer].

-**Note:** The Device Explorer utility only runs on Windows.
-You can run it on a different machine from your Node.js development environment.
+Before you begin you will need to create and configure an IoT hub to connect to.
+  1. [Set up your IoT Hub][setup-iothub].
+  1. With your IoT hub configured and running in Azure, follow the instructions in [Connecting your device to an IoT hub][provision-device].
+  1. Make note of the Connection String for your device from the previous step.

+  > Note: You can skip this step if you just want to build the sample application without running it.

 ## Preparing the Intel Edison board